 Peace of mind when buying your new home or property has never been easier.

 Are you looking at buying a new house?
 Or perhaps you are wanting to identify some issues around the home, take look at our guide to identifying building inspection defects.

 The property inspector we send to you is highly experienced in every possible issue that can arise.
 Our team of experienced builders are conscientious professionals, with decades of industry knowledge.
 Put simply, if you’re looking to buy a property, a pre-purchase building defect inspection is essential.
 We will equip you with an inspection report which includes the cost of any repairs that’s filled with genuine advice from one of our building inspectors.
 With the building report in hand, you can not only make an informed real estate purchase but you can also use it as a powerful negotiating tool.

 As asbestos can be extremely harmful to human health, it is highly recommended that professionals inspect your property for you, whether you require a routine check or are renovating or demolishing.
 Asbestos can be easy to miss, which is why we recommend our highly trained inspectors at Building Masters perform your asbestos inspection for you.

 When making an offer to purchase “subject to a building inspection” make sure not to sign a contract which uses words like these: “The purchaser may end this contract if the building inspection shows any major structural defect.”

-As experienced house and building inspector, I can assure you we often find defects which amount to deal breakers, but which cannot be described as “major structural defects.”
+As experienced house and independent building inspector, I can assure you we often find defects which amount to deal breakers, but which cannot be described as “major structural defects.”
 Even with a report detailing these defects, we have seen a great deal of anxiety and financial losses occur in these circumstances.
 This is because the agent and the vendor’s solicitor can attempt to force the sale through because of the technicality of the language used.